If you’d like to learn how to plan your perfect wedding in 12 months or less, look no further than right here!

 No doubt, you’ve scoffed countless glasses of bubbles, spread the news to your nearest and dearest and can’t stop looking at your gorgeous sparkling engagement ring.

-You’re probably ready to take on the biggest and most exciting adventure of all: organising your wedding day.
+You’re probably ready to take on the biggest and most exciting adventure of all: planning your wedding day.

 I realise it can feel a bit overwhelming initially, though in this article I have packed all the tips and advice you will need to help you with your planning.

-So before you book in those wedding dress appointments, it’s a great idea to be crystal clear on your ‘when, what and where’ questions….
+So before you book in those wedding dress appointments, let’s stop.
+Now is a great time to be crystal clear on your ‘when, what and where’ questions….

-The very first decision you’ll both need to make is exactly the type of ceremony you would like to have, as there a few to choose from.
+When it comes to how to plan your perfect wedding in 12 months, the very first decision’s an important one.
+You’ll need to decide the type of ceremony you would like to have, as there a few to choose from.

 A Civil Wedding

 A civil wedding in the UK is normally taken by a registrar and there are certain legal declarations that you’ll need to agree to.
-Though these days, most registrars will allow you to make alterations to make it more personal for you and your fiancé.
-This can include selecting your own readings, music to be played and if you’d like, making the service non-religious.
+These days, most registrars will allow you to make alterations making it more personal for you both.
+You can include your own readings, music to be played and make the service non-religious.

 A Religious Wedding